 There was some individual variation in intake rates within the five food provision treatments, which was both due to food availability and individual body mass.
 This ended up in a gradient of mass-specific intake rates ranging from 0.35 to 2mg of food daily ingested by mg of body mass.
 As anticipated, growth rate was positively correlated to intake rate, (fig.2.a, fig.S5.a).
-Assimilation efficiency decreased with intake rate and was thus higher for underfed individuals (fig.2.b, S5.b).
+Assimilation efficiency decreased non linearly with intake rate and was thus higher for underfed individuals (fig.2.b, S5.b).
 Intake reduction increased assimilation efficiency up to 30% compared to individuals fed ad libitum.
 On average, underfed individuals had an assimilation efficiency of 60%, whereas well-fed individuals were around an efficiency of 45% (fig.2.b).

-The relationship between growth efficiency and intake rate, as well as the relationship between growth efficiency and growth rate, were non-monotonic, first increasing, then decreasing.
+The relationship between growth efficiency and intake rate (fig. 2c), as well as the relationship between growth efficiency and growth rate (fig. 2d), were non-monotonic, first increasing, then decreasing.
 The first derivatives for these models indeed show that the trend is significantly positive before becoming significantly negative (fig.S5.c and .d).
 The highest growth efficiency (32 %) was observed at an intermediate intake level (0.8 mg × day−1 × mg−1) and not the highest one (2 mg day−1 mg−1).
 Growth efficiency was lower at both ends of the intake rate span, resulting in a hump-shaped relationship (see fig.2.c).
 We find a similar hump-shaped relationship between growth rate

 0.8 Impact of intake level on element assimilation and retention time